NEED MORE INFO?

 Hervey Bay is just a 4 hour drive north of Brisbane City.
 Travel north on the Bruce Highway to Maryborough, then follow the signs to Hervey Bay.
 Stay on the main road which becomes Boat Harbour Drive and follow the signs to Hervey Bay.
 Note: Kingfisher Bay Resort's mainland terminal is situated at River Heads.

 Greyhound, Oz Experience or any of the major coach operators have daily services to and from Hervey Bay.
-Transfers are available from Bay Central Coach Terminal to Urangan Boat Harbour (except for the 6.30pm ferry).
-In order to meet this ferry, please make your own way from Bay Central to Urangan by 5.45pm and a bus will transfer you to the River Heads ferry departure point.
+Transfers are available from Bay Central Coach Terminal to Urangan Boat Harbour.

 Pick up from Hervey Bay

-From Hervey Bay: Cool Dingo Tours depart at 9.00am daily on the Kingfisher Ferry - make sure you check in at the Kingfisher Bay Mainland Terminal by 8.15am.
+From Hervey Bay: Cool Dingo Tours depart at 3:30pm daily on the Kingfisher Ferry - make sure you check in at the Kingfisher Bay Mainland Terminal by no later than 3:00pm.

 The cruise to Fraser takes around 50 minutes.
-Your Cool Dingo Ranger-guide will meet you at the Kingfisher Bay Resort's jetty and after the introductions and a quick briefing, your 4WD adventure begins!
+Your Cool Dingo tour guide will there to greet you off the ferry at Kingfisher Bay Resort's jetty, before heading to The Sunset Bar for welcome drinks with your tour group!

-Your main backpack or other luggage will be delivered to the Wilderness Lodge storage area for you to collect in the afternoon.
+Your main backpack or other luggage will remain at the Wilderness Lodge or Resort Hotel Room.

-Although Cool Dingo Tours are all-inclusive, don't forget money for souvenirs (an ATM is available at the resort) and drinks at the bar.
+Although Cool Dingo Tour are all-inclusive for lodge packages and dinner are your own expense for hotel packages, don't forget money for souvenirs (an ATM is available at the resort) and drinks at the bar.
 The resort's Village Store sells resort wear, groceries, drinks and snacks, alcohol, sun-screen, insect repellent, batteries, film etc.

 Average summer temperature 29C (86F), average winter temperature 22C (72F).
 Make sure you bring warmer clothing for cool winter nights.